 Dandelion greens, which are present in the early spring, can reduce swelling and support digestion.
 Eat them in a salad or boil them and drain away the water to remove some of the bitterness.
 Dandelion buds have a buttery flavor.

 Avoid picking dandelions in areas that are frequented by pets or where runoff or chemical sprays may have coated the plants.
 Dandelion is high in vitamins A, C and D, B complex vitamins, potassium, calcium, iron and zinc.
 The flowers have antioxidant properties, the leaves antiviral effects and the root may improve digestion.
 The University of Maryland Medical Center suggests you avoid using antacids if you are eating dandelions.

-Rose hips are the fruit of the rose plant and one of the richest plant sources of vitamin C. They also contain vitamins D and E, soluble fiber, essential fatty acids and antioxidants.
+Rose hips (pictured above) are the fruit of the rose plant and one of the richest plant sources of vitamin C. They also contain vitamins D and E, soluble fiber, essential fatty acids and antioxidants.
 Vitamin C can act as an antihistamine.
 Ingesting rose hips may help with cold symptoms.
 In dried form, they are lightweight and easy to pack.

 Collect and boil rose hips to make tea.
 Boil them longer (10 minutes is recommended for dried rose hips; 2 tbsp. to 1 pt. water) to enhance their flavor and potentially add more nutrients to the water.
 The hips themselves can be eaten boiled and mashed.

 Cattails can be eaten as food, with the edible portions changing as the seasons pass.
 Cattail stalks should be harvested while they are immature; otherwise, when you break them open you will find a wood-like reed (and maybe a few worms).
 The rhizomes are edible boiled or dried, but the rhizome is labor-intensive to harvest and prepare.